The Best Roller Ski Bags

 There are a few minor details on the Dakine worth noting: great handles on either end for hauling and lifting, nice wide cinch straps for battening down the hatches, plus a spot to secure your ski poles separate from the skis.
 This is one deluxe traveling companion.

 UPDATE – The latest version eliminates the built-in pockets and adds two removable gear bags and smaller zip pockets.
-Overall storage capacity remains the same, with a little extra versatility for organizing your gear once at your destination.
+Overall storage capacity remains the same, with a bit more versatility for organizing your gear once you arrive at your destination.

 Check prices on the Dakine Boundary roller ski bag